KellerJordan/modded-nanogpt/README.md

 ## Startup script

-Here's a good startup script for a fresh instance.
-If you get `torchrun not found` after this upon running then just close and reopen your tmux tab.
+Here's a good startup script for a fresh 8xH100 instance.

 ```
 sudo apt-get update